Cliff McNish - AIM High Writing

 The Four Great Stories

-No written story is produced at the end of this day, but students will have explored in detail not just the key themes at the heart of all storytelling but why these archetypes, so embedded in our own lives, are the central ones in all literature.
+No written story is produced at the end of the 4 stories workshop, but students will have explored in detail not just the key themes at the heart of all storytelling but why these archetypes, so embedded in our own lives, are the central ones in all literature.

 A Selection of Cliff’s Books